Building A Strong Bond With Your New Puppy

 Expectations at Different Ages

 Having realistic expectations at different ages is important to avoid frustration and setbacks in your training journey.
-For example, young puppies have limited bladder control and may still be learning basic commands, so accidents and inconsistent performance are to be expected.
+For example, young puppies have limited bladder control and may still be learning basic commands, so accidents and inconsistent are to be expected.
 Adolescent puppies may test boundaries and exhibit challenging behaviors as they go through hormonal changes.
 By understanding the developmental milestones and adjusting your expectations accordingly, you can set both yourself and your puppy up for success.

 Maintaining a Positive Attitude